Home » England’s Phonics Screening Check

 http://onlinelibrary.wiley.com/doi/10.1111/1467-9817.12029/full

 ”We have shown that the new phonics screening check is a valid measure of phonic skills and is sensitive to identifying children at risk of reading difficulties.
 Its slight tendency to overestimate the prevalence of at-risk readers (as compared with standardised tests of reading accuracy and fluency) is arguably a favourable property for a screening instrument.
-We agree that early rigorous assessment of phonic skills is important for the timely identification of word reading difficulties” (bold added)
+We agree that early rigorous assessment of phonic skills is important for the timely identification of word reading difficulties.” (bold added)